huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 ![test_fixtures_order_scope](/pytest/test_fixtures_order_scope.png)

-### Fixtures of the same order execute based on dependencies
+### Fixtures of the same order execute based on dependencies {#fixtures-of-the-same-order-execute-based-on-dependencies}

 When a fixture requests another fixture, the other fixture is executed first.
 So if fixture a requests fixture `b`, fixture `b` will execute first, because `a` depends on `b` and can’t operate without it.
 Even if `a` doesn’t need the result of `b`, it can still request `b` if it needs to make sure it is executed after `b`.